Accessibility in Blackboard

 Let's continue work together to make learning more inclusive!
 If you have questions or want improve the accessibility of your Blackboard courses, contact blackboard AT_TOWSON.

-All Blackboard products are designed and developed with international Web Content Accessibility (WCAG) Guidelines 2.1 Level AA and domestic Section 508 standards.
+All Blackboard products are designed and developed with international Web Content Accessibility Guidelines (WCAG) 2.1 AA and domestic Section 508 standards.
 Anthology Blackboard, Inc. is committed to becoming more accessible and underscores the importance of accessibility in education.

 TU Blackboard environment has current list of optional third party integrations, including their descriptions, support contacts and accessibility info.
 If you have questions, please contact TU Blackboard Support.